dwarvesf/nextjs-boilerplate/docs/TECH_ECOSYSTEM.md

 ## Linting

-This monorepo includes a complete static code analysis setup.
+This repo includes a complete static code analysis setup.
 It's composed of [ESLint](http://eslint.org/) and [Prettier](https://prettier.io/).

 We recommend that you install the relevant IDE extensions for each one of these